Organizing Data and Document Archives – Webinar Recording/Transcript

 Paper documents unscanned.
 Naming conventions that don’t make sense.
 Emails as GXP documentation.
 Poor communication with the vendors that generate your data.
 Non-functional (or non-existent) SOPs.
 Documents missing altogether.
 Yes, data retrieval is in a sorry state at far too many drug, device, biologics and diagnostics companies.

-But your next inspection day need not become scavenger hunt day.
+But your next inspection day doesn’t need to become a scavenger hunt.
 Create effective new SOPs for electronic document management or improve existing ones.
 It’s easy — when you know how.

 FDAnews has invited a leading GXP (GCP/GLP/GMP) consultant to help you get control of your data.
 In 90 fast-paced minutes you’ll learn the basics of developing best practices and SOPs that turn inspection nightmares into routine management tasks.

-- The legal basis of FDA records access authority including what FDA has NO access to
+- The legal basis of FDA records access authority, including what FDA can’t access

 - Types of documents commonly requested during inspections